About the Experimental School of Urban Ecologies

 In 2026 the school will launch three courses:

-• Experimental School of Urban Ecology: Foraging and Land Stewardship (now open)
+• Experimental School of Urban Ecology: Foraging and Land Stewardship (fully booked)

-• Experimental School of Urban Ecology: Climate & Adaptation (coming soon)
+• Experimental School of Urban Ecology: Climate & Adaptation (bookings open 8th April)

 • Experimental School of Urban Ecology: Nature Connection & Wellbeing for Children (coming soon)